brandonprry/is_a_fetus_a_person/README.md

 The conservative argument against the DREAM act was that it was unconstitutional because it ascribed equal protection to non-US citizens.
 Why would the same argument not apply to equal protection of a fetus if a fetus is a person?
 Plyler set the precedent that non-citizens do have a degree of equal protection of rights, but reversing Plyler is a goal of the Republican party.

 Texas and other states have argued and benefitted from arguing that undocumented immigrants have no equal protection of rights under the Constitution.
 Why wouldn't judicial estoppel apply when they argue a non-citizen fetus deserves equal protection?

+Legally, person and individual are synonymous.
+If you break down the word individual, it means unable to divide further.
+A woman is an individual, even when pregnant with a fetus.
+You can't divide her from her fetus without significant effort.
+Birth is a process that creates a new individual.